 When we receive your EDR request it is assigned to one of our Resolution Services officers.
 They will contact both you and your client.
 An attempt will be made in this first phone call to facilitate an outcome for your dispute.

 If this is unsuccessful and if there is alleged defective work present, a site inspection may be conducted.
 During the site inspection, our Building Inspector will again attempt to facilitate an agreement between you and your client.

 If an agreement can’t be reached, our Building Inspector will assess work that your client feels may be defective or incomplete.
-If necessary, he may issue a Direction to Rectify if he decides you're responsible for defective building work
+If necessary, they may issue a Direction to Rectify if he decides you're responsible for defective building work